Nadeau-Innovations/site/content/post/the-benefits-of-a-fractional-cto-for-startups/index.md

 A fractional CTO empowers the company with the expertise and responsibilities needed to deliver products and innovation efficiently and effectively.
 A fractional CTO will flexibly execute vital executive functions for a *fraction* of the budget.

+Fractional CTOs can be empowered to lead the engineering organization, manage projects, or provide technical expertise.
+They can also be hired to support the executive team in areas where they do not have expertise.

+Some companies may give them authority to hire, fire, and promote team members.
+They may also be given the authority to manage the budget and make decisions on the company's behalf.

-First, we start with identifying the core motivation or problem, such as:
+When starting a new engagement, a fractional CTO will start with identifying the core motivation or problem, such as:

 - Does the executive team need coaching on strategy and roadmap in areas they do not have expertise?
 - Do projects or deliverables need a leader to enable agile development and operations?